-Don't expect your auto insurance company to pay for the additional repairs later on if you can't prove the damage occurred due to the accident, says Jim Klapthor, a spokesperson for Allstate Insurance Co.
-"I don't see any economic benefit to having your car damaged, filing a claim, receiving a check to fix it, and then not repairing it," he says.
+Don’t expect your auto insurance company to pay for the additional repairs later on if you can’t prove the damage occurred due to the accident, says a spokesperson for Allstate.

 For example, it could be that your wheel assembly was damaged and no one noticed, but continuing to drive the car caused you to ruin the front end.
 In such cases, your insurance company can say “no” to the additional cost of the repairs.

 What if you have another accident and the same area of your car is damaged?
-Your insurance company is going to try to determine what part of the damage was from the first accident, Klapthor says.
-It's not going to pay you for the same damage twice.
+Your insurance company is going to try to determine what part of the damage was from the first accident.
+It’s not going to pay you for the same damage twice.